git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 gives a session titled *4-pane-split*, with one window titled *dev window* that has 4 panes in it.
 3 of them are in the home directory, the other is in `/var/log` and is listed all files ending with `.log`.

+To launch it, install tmuxp and load the configuration:

+{language=shell, line-numbers=off}
+    $ pip install --user tmuxp
+    $ tmuxp -V   # verify tmuxp is installed, if not you to fix your `PATH`
+    $ tmuxp load ~/.tmuxp/test.yaml